spacekookie/SuperUI/README.md

  - Container (Organisational structure - wraps around `Table`)
  - Item (Represents an `Actor` with metadata)

 By extending these abstract base classes you can write very efficient UI code that is well structured and allows you to deal with window state in a sane manner while also being able to divide your UI logic into different files.
+The initialise function takes a list of variadic parameters that you can use to provide all kinds of window state to the UI handle.
+This way you need to pass your context ONCE, not for every subsystem.

 ```java
 class MyUIHandle extends Handle {